What's involved in being a Helpline volunteer?

 What skills are required for this role?

-This role requires the ability to convey information in potentially sensitive environments during periods of high stress for the people who are asking for help.
+This role requires the ability to convey information sensitively during periods of high stress for our callers.
 Due to this, these roles are open to people over the age of 18.

 Our Helpline volunteers should display excellent listening, communication, empathetic and interpersonal skills; feel confident using the telephone and the computer; be able to convey information in an easily understandable manner; be willing to develop skills, knowledge and practice and display emotional resilience.